AleksandarDzudzevic/Project_unit_4/README.md

         db.close()# Closes the database connection

 ```
-### 4. The social network website will have an option to choose a specific city which you are interested in through a filter or use a username search filter, and see only relevant content creators.
+### Success Criteria 4: The social network website will have an option to choose a specific city which you are interested in through a filter or use a username search filter, and see only relevant content creators.
 ```.py
 city = request.args.get('city')# Gets the city chosen from the option bar (if any)
         search_query = request.args.get('search_query')